me-sakibbb/lingotribe_transcription_enhancer/README.md

 ## 🙏 Acknowledgments

-Created by me-sakibbb for LingoTribe transcription workflow optimization.
+Created by me-sakibbb and NuhalMunawar for LingoTribe transcription workflow optimization.

 ---

-**Version:** 1.0.0
+**Version:** 2.1.0
 **Last Updated:** November 2025

 For support or questions, please open an issue in the repository.